TypeScript build process

 - Stick to the official compiler of TypeScript and do not use any other tools like swc.
 They are great alternatives, but they don't support some of the TypeScript features (for example - The Transformers API ).

 - If the code runs in development, then it should run in production too.
 Meaning, do not use two completely different development and production tools and then teach people how to adjust their code.

 - Add lightweight support for copying static files to the final build folder.
 Usually, these will be the Edge templates.

-- Make sure the REPL can also run the TypeScript code as first class citizen.
+- Make sure the REPL can also run the TypeScript code as a first-class citizen.
 All of the above approaches, except ts-node, cannot compile and evaluate the TypeScript code directly.

 Similar to ts-node, we created the @adonisjs/require-ts module.
 It uses the TypeScript compiler API, meaning all the TypeScript features works, and your tsconfig.json file is the single source of truth.